'Crash Landing On You' Star Son Ye-Jin Reveals She Is Pregnant

-Son Ye-jin and Hyun Bin from the Korean series Crash Landing on You are going to be parents soon.
-On 27 June, Son took to Instagram to reveal that she is pregnant with the couple’s first child.
+The stars of Korean series Crash Landing on You are going to be parents soon.
+On 27 June, Son Ye-jin took to Instagram to reveal that she is pregnant.
+Both Son and Hyun Bin tied the knot early this year.

 However, the news of the pregnancy comes less than a month after her agency denied rumours that she was pregnant.